 Vintage: has not appeared on Amazon for 13 months or more

 Sometimes, the seasonality of a keyword will surprise you.
 Popular holiday items, like “Christmas lights” are searched for all year round with terms like “fairy lights” or “twinkle lights” to decorate bedrooms and patios.

-These are the categories in which your search term appears most frequently.
-If you see this section empty, a keyword was not tagged with a particular category at the time of data collection.
+This column displays the categories where the search term appears most frequently.
+If you see a blank cell in this section, a keyword was not tagged with a particular category at the time of data collection.

 Each of these keywords and data points can be further explored using the column furthest to the left.
 Each of these buttons allows you to organize or discover more about the corresponding keyword.

 How to Refine Your Search With Filters

 You can narrow down any search query by utilizing the filters in the pills above the search results.

 If your subscription includes regional or global data, you can filter keywords by COUNTRY.

 The countries you see will vary depending on your MerchantWords plan.